-After many years of passing by on their way to work Mr and Mrs Phillips made the decision to take life a little easier, to downsize to a smaller house and to move into a park home on Whitehill Residential Park, in Bordon Hampshire.
+After many years of passing by on their way to work Mr and Mrs Phillips made the decision to take life a little easier.
+To downsize to a smaller house and to move into a park home on Whitehill Park, in Bordon Hampshire.
 However, after making the initial decision they then faced another dilemma regarding one extremely important but rather unusual item in their lives.

-As to be expected from any musician, Mrs Phillips’ prize possession was her instrument, which on this occasion was a rather large and heavy Samik baby grand piano.
+As to be expected from any musician, Mrs Phillips’ prize possession was her instrument.
+On this occasion this was a rather large and heavy Samik baby grand piano.
 Now with a move to a park home on the cards it wasn’t clear what was to be the fate of the beloved piano.

 Fully prepared to embrace the process of downsizing Mrs Phillips was ready to exchange her baby grand for a more practical upright model.
-Mr Phillips however had different ideas and couldn’t bear to see his wife separated from the piano she loved so much.
+Mr Phillips however had different ideas.
+He couldn’t bear to see his wife separated from the piano she loved so much.
 “The piano was a part of her” said Mr Phillips.
-“It had been part of her life for such a long time and was tied up in so many memories I couldn’t bear to see it taken away.
+“It had been part of her life for such a long time.
+It was tied up in so many memories I couldn’t bear to see it taken away.
 A replacement just wouldn’t have been the same.”

 Now 11 years on Mr and Mrs Phillips are still enjoying life on the park.
-“Sadly I am losing my sight a little” continues Mrs Phillips, “so I am unable to play as much as I used to.
-Initially I was a little concerned about the noise I would be making, but as it turned out many of the residents liked to hear me play, so I would open the windows and everyone would listen.
+“Sadly I am losing my sight a little” continues Mrs Phillips.
+I am unable to play as much as I used to.
+Initially I was a little concerned about the noise I would be making.
+As it turned out many of the residents liked to hear me play.
+I would open the windows and everyone would listen.
 It was like having a little concert.
 I even taught a few residents on the park to play” she adds, “and met some very interesting people.”

 “Now it’s the people and the wildlife on the park that keeps me smiling” she adds.
 Set amongst trees and hedgerows, with beautiful views over the countryside and plenty of colourful flowers, deer are regular visitors to the park, plus there are lots of birds nesting in the trees.”